yananchen1989/EmbodiedBench/README.md

 # 🖥️ Installation
-**Note: we will install three conda environments one for EB-ALFRED and EB-Habitat, one for EB-Navigation, and one for EB-Manipulation.**
+**Note: we need install three conda environments, one for EB-ALFRED and EB-Habitat, one for EB-Navigation, and one for EB-Manipulation.**

 Download repo
 ```